Xqhare/nyx/design/design.md

 Ref A (Polling rate):

 A1: To minimize resource usage, data should be queried only every second.
+	Or some user specified timing. -> After some inital testing, one second seems to be the floor I shouldn't go under.
+No reason to limit the user though, but give him a little warning text in settings.

 A2: However the gui is to be drawn at 60hz or better.
 		Solution: